cea-hpc/modules/doc/source/design/lmod-tcl-modulefile-compat.rst

 - ``try-load`` modulefile command acts as an individual ``prereq`` for each modulefile specified.

-- Each modulefile specified are considered optional requirement, as no error is raised if they cannot be loaded.
+- Each modulefile specified is considered optional requirement, as no error is raised if they cannot be found.

+  - No message is reported in case of *not found* or *forbidden* errors
+  - Other kind of error are raised the usual way
   - An update is made on version 5.2 to record each modulefile specified on ``try-load`` as optional requirement even if their load attempt did not succeed.
-  - With this change, if the optional requirement is loaded later on, the module declaring the ``try-load`` command will be automatically reload (if ``auto_handling`` is enabled) to take the new availability of its optional requirement into account.
+  - With this change, if the optional requirement is loaded later on, the module declaring the ``try-load`` command will be automatically reloaded (if ``auto_handling`` is enabled) to take the new availability of its optional requirement into account.